morfeojs/morfeo/packages/core/README.md

 });
 ```

-style will be equals to:
+the style will be equals to:

 ```typescript
 {